The Arc of Northern Virginia’s Mission

 - We distribute a bi-monthly e-newsletter filled with information, resources, and opportunities for people with disabilities.

-- We are case managers and service facilitators for the Individual and Family with Developmental Disabilities Supports (DD) Waiver.
+- We are case managers for the Individual and Family with Developmental Disabilities Supports (DD) Waiver.
 If you’re on the waiting list for a DD Waiver and would like us to become your case manager when your Waiver is awarded, contact the Services team to learn about options for transferring your plan.
 If you currently have an active DD Waiver (meaning you’re already receiving services), contact the Services team to find out about getting on our internal Case Management waiting list.

 - We serve as public guardians for a limited number of individuals who are indigent and have no family or loved ones who can serve as their guardian.
 Our Guardianship of Last Resort (GOLR) program is contracted with the Department of Aging and Rehabilitative Services (DARS).
 Within this contract, The Arc of Northern Virginia has the capacity to serve 30 individuals who are over age 18, indigent, and have no one else to serve.
 Eighteen slots are designated ONLY for those with an intellectual/developmental disability (ID/DD); 10 slots are designated for people who are elderly, have ID/DD, or have mental health needs.